windweller/Pragmatic-ISIC/README.md

 Our main experiment's code is under the `cub` folder, referring to the Caltech-UCSD Birds dataset.
 The training code of S0 model (base model) is adapted from [repo](https://github.com/salaniz/pytorch-gve-lrcn).

+You can run an interactive version of our code in `interactive.ipynb`, where you can specify an issue and generate the caption.

-We have complete evaluation pipeline and interactive jupyter notebook (to be released soon).
+The complete evaluation pipeline will be released soon.

 ## MSCOCO Dataset

 We have implemented our pragmatic decoder on a very popular state-of-the-art image captioning [repo](https://github.com/ruotianluo/self-critical.pytorch).
-Even though we do not have quantitative experiment, we made the code and notebook available so that our Pragmatic caption decoder can be used by other researchers.
+Even though we do not have
+quantitative experiment, we made the code and notebook available so that our Pragmatic caption decoder can be used by other researchers.

-This will be made available very shortly (if you need the code now, please email).
+This version of code integrated incremental RSA decoding with the beam search.
+We are happy to share our RSA beam search decoder in this repo (available soon).

 ## RSA Re-ranking Visualization